briandfoy/briandfoy.github.io/_posts/2017-01-05-anything-new-will-help.md

 Why did the previous process fail?
 It worked at Google, or Facebook, or whatever.
 Why didn't it work here?

 That's simple: it's survivorship bias.
 Those companies would have succeeded despite the way they did it.
-Their success wasn't do to their management process.
+Their success wasn't due to their management process.
 It's probably more attributed to social connections, accidents of timing, and changes in customer preferences.
 A friend likes to tell me that Lance Armstrong on a Schwinn Huffy would still beat most bike riders.
 Although for other reasons, Lance himself has written that its [Not About the Bike](https://amzn.to/2WK66bg).
 The first step in being a champion is choosing better parents.

 Consider financial investing; why do some mutual funds do so much better than others?
 Given some collection of random funds, statistically, some are going to do better ([Survivorship Bias and Mutual Fund Performance](https://www.jstor.org/stable/2962224)).
 You don't even need to know anything about the funds.
 The same funds might do worse the next time period; see Long Term Capital Management for an extreme example.
 Something like 15% of funds survive longer than 15 years.
 That's why good advisors tell you to choose index funds, which is the average of how well you'd do over a sufficiently long time period.
 See Vanguard's [What is ‘survivorship bias’ and why does it matter?](https://www.vanguard.co.uk/documents/adv/literature/survivorship-bias.pdf).